MicrosoftDocs/mesh-docs/mesh/overview.md

 Getting started is easy!
 From the **View menu** in a Teams meeting, select the **Immersive space (3D)** option.
 With just few a clicks, transform your two-dimensional (2D) meeting into a 3D immersive experience.

-See how to get started with [Immersive spaces in Teams](https://support.microsoft.com/en-us/topic/4a6182f8-0f43-4c24-bb66-ef229fa221d8#ID0EBH=Microsoft_Teams).

 ### What can you do in immersive spaces in Teams?

 - **Connect with colleagues in new ways** right from your pre-existing Teams meeting.
 Experience the benefits of spatial audio and 3D interaction.